eclipse-archived/ceylon-lang.org/documentation/1.0/tour/index.md

 it using `Run > Run As > Ceylon Application`.
 This executes the program on the JVM.

-If you have `node.js` installed, you can go to `Project > Properties`, enable `Compile project to JavaScript`, then click `OK`, and run the program using `Run > Run As > Ceylon JavaScript Application`.
+If you have `node.js` installed, you can go to `Project > Properties`, select the `Ceylon` section, enable `Compile project to JavaScript`, then click `OK`, and run the program using `Run > Run As > Ceylon JavaScript Application`.

 Or, if you're unfamiliar with Eclipse, go to `Help > Cheat Sheets`, open the `Ceylon` item, and run the `Hello World with Ceylon` cheat sheet which takes you step by step through the process.

+### Selecting the JDK

+Ceylon IDE requires Java 7, so you might need to verify that Eclipse is running on a Java 7 VM.
+Go to `Eclipse > About Eclipse`, click `Installation Details`, and go to the `Configuration` tab.
+You'll see the Java version listed among the other system properties.
+See the [instructions above](#selecting_the_jdk) to change the version of Java.
+You might need to edit `eclipse.ini`.

+You need to make sure that your project is configured to compile using the Java 7 compiler.
+Go to `Project > Properties`, select the `Java Compiler` section, and make sure that the project is configures to use the Java 7 compiler.

+### Setting the character encoding

+To set the source file character encoding in Eclipse, go to `Project > Properties`, select the `Resource` section, and select a `Text file encoding`, for example, `UTF-8`.

 ## Continue the tour